-- Retain copies of all reports, even ones that have been superseded by renewed reports, in confidential locked files under the jurisdiction of the Associate Pastor
+- Retain copies of all reports indefinitely, even ones that have been superseded by renewed reports, in confidential locked files under the jurisdiction of the Associate Pastor.

 Record Retention.
 Records pertaining to children and youth staff or volunteers will not be part of any automatic records destruction plan by the church.
 This includes child and youth registration and permission forms, as well as staff and volunteer clearances.
 Such records will only be destroyed with the written approval of the CPC and in accordance with the state statute of limitations related to sexual abuse of minors.
 (In Virginia, there is no statute of limitations for filing criminal and civil charges for certain types of sexual abuse of a minor.)
 Records may be digitized and stored via electronic means.

 Section 4.
 General Guidelines for Protection of Children and Youth